Accessibility & Translation

 Curriculum Leader for Performing and Visual Arts, City and Islington College

-Nana is an experienced educational leader with fourteen years of teaching experience within primary, secondary, further, adult, and higher education.
-Nana has a proven track record of successfully managing curriculum and staff to improve learning experience and outcomes for learners and strives to continuously improve learners’ experiences.
+Nana is an experienced educational leader with fourteen years of teaching experience in primary, secondary, further, adult, and higher education.
+Nana has a proven track record of successfully managing curriculum and staff to improve learning experiences and outcomes for learners and strives to continuously improve learners’ experiences.

 Our Governors